arjuY/cancer-prediction/README.md

 Using the Breast Cancer Wisconsin (Original) dataset available at (https://archive.ics.uci.edu/dataset/15/breast+cancer+wisconsin+original).
 It is a labelled dataset containing 699 rows of data with Class Labels 2 = benign and 4 = malignant.

 # Model
-The problem is considered as a binary classification problem and the model used to solve it is LogisticRegression model.
+The problem is considered as a binary classification problem and we use LogisticRegression classifier to do the predictions.

 # Result
 The accuracy of the final model is 96%.